 Read on, my friend.

 I have chosen to outline the study by first looking at the five roots of anger.
 Most of the time our anger stems from some sort of selfish sin, save righteous indignation.
-After inspecting the different kinds of tempers spoken of in the book, we will see what Proverbs says about how to tick someone off (in case you are deficient in this skill) — followed by what it says about avoiding the same.
-The remaining instruction in my outline, from the book of Proverbs, has to do with living opposite of anger . . . in peace.
+We’ll look at different kinds of tempers to see what Proverbs says about how to tick someone off (in case you are deficient in this skill) and also how to avoid that.
+The remaining instruction from Proverbs teaches about how to live opposite of anger—in peace.

 II.
 HEBREW WORDS DEFINING ANGER

-The OT Hebrew root words that appear in the following numerous Proverbs are as follows.
-All are translated into the English word anger:
+The Old Testament (OT) Hebrew root words that appear in the following numerous Proverbs are all translated into the English word anger:

-A. Aph: literally, “a nostril, nose, face” referring to the facial expressions relating to someone who is angry.
+A. Aph: literally, “a nostril, nose, face” referring to the facial expressions of someone who is angry.

-B. Abar: This means “to be arrogant, to become angry.”
+B. Abar: “to be arrogant, to become angry.”

 C. Chemah: “heat, rage.”